December 2021 Update; Scroll Down past the Original Post for CHAPTER 2

 The 2019 Stella SW (SWC) has a lot of play between the bail arm and the rotor (red arrows).
-The 2013 model had a gap in this area as well, something I highlighted in its own review (click), but I personally feel that the gap has increased slightly in the 2019 model.
-That in itself is not new or a cause to raise alarm, but look at this video and notice what happens to the washer (blue arrow) when the gap is closed under pressure
+The 2013 model had a gap in this area as well, something I highlighted in its own review (CLICK).
+That in itself is not new or a cause to raise alarm, but look at this video and notice what happens to the washer (blue arrow) when the gap is closed under pressure...

 A combination of the destabilising play between parts and a poorly designed washer causes that washer to slip inwards and move out of the way, allowing the metal bail arm to slam against the metal rotor without a buffer now that the washer has slipped away.
-The above video is of a 8000
+The above video is of a Stella SWC 8000.

 In total 11 actual production retail 2019 Stella SW were checked, all except one displayed the issue.
 All the sizes released so far are affected.

-The curious thing is Shimano seems to struggle too much with these washers beneath both both ends of the bail.
-Here is a hilarious bit from the 2013 generation;
+The curious thing is Shimano seems to struggle too much with these washers beneath both ends of the bail.
+Check this out

 I saved this picture 6 years ago.
-This is a promotional picture from Shimano itself, one that has made its way to official advertising material for the 2013 Stella.
+This is a promotional picture from Shimano itself released with the previous 2013 Stella SW.
 Notice anything?
-Let's zoom in
+Let's zoom in...

 Yep.
 Shimano's own official advertising material featured a 30k reel whose washer had fallen out!!

 One more, still official promotional pictures of the 2013 Stella SW in 30k size.